A LADYBOWER RESERVOIR WALK GUIDE

 The total elevation of this walk is 247 meters.
 If you look at the profile of the elevation, you’ll see that it is very spikey.
 However, at no point does the elevation become too much, even for the novice hiker.

 For most walkers, this route should take approximately 2 hours to complete.
-However, we’d recommend leaving 2-3 hours to allow for a bite to eat and plenty of pictures!
+However, I’d recommend leaving 2-3 hours to allow for a bite to eat and plenty of pictures!

 As you continue along the route, you’ll begin to lead uphill slightly.
 You’ll walk through a forest that’s perched on the edge of the reservoir and have full view of the huge body of water from the centre point of one of the prongs which form the Y-shape.

-Before continuing along the trail, it’s worth diverting slightly towards Derwent Reservoir.
-Here you’ll find the impressive overflow from Ladybower Reservoir pouring over a dam.
-For us, this is one of the most impressive parts of the walk, so we’d recommend going out of your way to add on this small section.
+Before continuing along the trail, it’s worth diverting slightly towards Derwent Reservoir, as you’ll find the impressive overflow from Ladybower Reservoir pouring over a dam.
+For me, this is one of the most impressive parts of the walk, so I’d recommend going out of your way to add on this small section!

 Once the trail spits you out onto the main road, you’ll cross the bridge to see and see the three prongs of Ladybower Reservoir.